-Alternative forms for obtaining consent that can guarantee that potential participants are aware about terms and conditions, risks and benefits, own rights and duties, include interviews and videos explaining the informed consent.
+Alternative forms for obtaining consent that can guarantee that potential participants are aware about terms and conditions, risks and benefits, own rights and duties, include interviews and videos.
 One particular international study carried out by a group of scientists from the Univerisity of Wageningen (Lie & Witteveen, 2017) has investigated the informed consent process through recorded interviews.
 They conducted a series of interviews with potential participants of a study and discussed conditions of their participation face-to-face.
 During the interviews people were asked to answer a few questions about their wish and willingness to participate in the study and their expectations.
 The researchers focused on things like body movements, facial expressions, gestures, and emotions that sometimes can say even more about people’s understanding of content than having a signature on the paper.
 The video recording of the interview was used as a replacement of a signed consent form.
 The authors call this a visual informed consent.
 Other researchers speak of “negotiated consent” (Grout, 2004) emphasizing that parties achieve a consent through continuous negotiation process, or “educated consent” (David, Edwards, & Alldred, 2001) meaning that achieving a consent requires from parties learning and understanding each other’s needs.

 A visual informed consent has some advantages comparing to a written form and can improve the process of obtaining consent, which according to the authors, is not only about transparency of the procedure, but also about respect for potential participants and their right to be informed.
 A person being aware of what (s)he is consenting to, will also feel confident to ask questions and make an autonomous decision.